Blosc/bloscpack/README.rst

 Coverage
 ~~~~~~~~

-To determine coverage you can pool togeher the coverage from the cram tests and
+To determine coverage you can pool together the coverage from the cram tests and
 the unit tests:

 .. code-block:: console